Learning = Challenges = Fun

-3) Do I have musical ability?
+3) Do students need to have musical ability

 There’s a misconception that there should be visible signs of talent, before a student starts learning music.
 The average student has enough musical talent to learn to play.
 Many students come from backgrounds where they lack exposure to music and musical activities.
 Starting piano class gives them this exposure.
 What matters more is that the student has chosen an instrument that he/she has a keen desire to learn.

-4) Will young students practise daily?
+4) Will young students practise daily

 ‘Parent support is the single and most important factor that determines whether a child continues or gives up once the novelty wears off’